GX-mobgeek/extensor/README.md

 });

 // On both, server and client
-// initialize socketio with extensor parser const src = io({
+// initialize socketio with the extensor generated parser const io = SocketIO({
   parser
 });

+// You can encode an object, if you need, like this: const binary = schemas.message.encode({
+  content: "hi",
+  ts: Math.round(Date.now() / 1000)
+});
+console.log(schemas.message.decode(binary)); // => { content: "hi": ts: 159798894154 }
 ```

 - All emitted "message" events are binary, according with the schema;
+- Here we not use **2 packets like in socket.io-parser binary event**.
 - For the events that not in list, JSON parser is used.
-- Here we not use **2 packets like in socket.io-parser binary event**.
-- The encode/decode schemapack functions is accessible in parser.parsers.

 **Schemapack are the smallest JavaScript object serialization library.**